For many people, becoming a digital nomad is a dream come true.

 2. Being Alone in a Crowd of Cool People

-On the road you will meet all kinds of interesting people.
+Living this digital nomad lifestyle you will meet all kinds of interesting people.
 Fellow travelers like you, who also seem to be living “the dream” and who “get” you.

-As great as they are, the problem is that with everyone moving all the time, it is actually quite challenging to find someone you get to know well enough to have a meaningful conversation with.
+As great as they are, the problem is that with everyone moving all the time, it is actually quite challenging to find someone you get to know well enough to have a meaningful relationship with.

-On the road, all too often conversations with fellow travelers devolve into bragging contests about where you have been, what you have seen and where you are going next.
+On the road, all too often conversations with fellow travelers devolve into bragging contests about where you have been, what you have seen, and where you are going next.

 “I generally feel motivated to make new friends when I first arrive somewhere.
 But after a while I just miss having my friends from home around who I know truly care about me and will still be in my life many years from now.” – quote from a long term digital nomad